 There are moments of physical conflict in the film, certainly.
 The alien abduction of the toddler Barry (Cary Guffey) from his mother (Melinda Dillon) is still one of Spielberg's most perfectly scary set-pieces.
 A chase from the government near the end is the film's conventional man-vs-man moment, as well as its least interesting.
 But when it comes to the grand finale, consider how simple the plotting is, and how much any physical conflict is disavowed.
 A few small spaceships appear, followed by more, followed by a mothership.
 The mothership lands, aliens get off it, a man gets on, and the ship takes off.
 And that, over the course of an extended thirty-five minutes or so, is it—no world hanging in the balance, no clash of forces, no mayhem, and no demolition except for a single, poorly sound-proofed plate glass window.
 The film's suspense is how the aliens have been teasing us with their presence.
 Its payoff is that we're there to see them.

 For the film’s 30th anniversary—will we be doing something like this every ten years?—Spielberg looked back and said that the final half hour of Close Encounters was still the hardest sequence he'd ever had to construct.
-It is a display of light and sound in such a way that ties the two inextricably together: mankind and UFO, in search of a universal language, communicate by music, with different colors flashing for each note.
+It is a display of light and sound: mankind and UFO, in search of a universal language, communicate by music, with different colors flashing for each note.
 The idea was to be operatic, and indeed you could just as easily break this long scene into movements: a string of laser show crescendos, each taking its time, each beginning with trepidation and ending with comfort, and each larger in scale than the one that came before it.
 The first wave of UFOs begins small and from a distance, like stars dislodged from the sky.
 Truffaut gets to engage in some on-screen conducting, helping the human technicians find the right tempo.
 When the mothership emerges with a low rumble, everything goes hushed as its shadow spreads slowly over the scene.